 - the deduction is authorised by or under a modern award or an order of the Fair Work Commission (to our internal FWC page); or

 - the deduction is authorised by or under a law of the Commonwealth, a State or a Territory, or an order of a court.

 Deductions made by an employer on an employee’s wages must be reasonable (see reasonable deductions by an employer for more information).
 An example of a reasonable deduction is one made for goods and services provided by the employer to an employee in the ordinary course of an employer’s business.
 For instance, if the employer is a health fund and the employee takes out a policy in that health fund, a deduction for health insurance fees would be reasonable.

 Other deductions to reimburse the employer for costs as a result of an employee’s voluntary private use of the employer’s property are also reasonable, regardless of whether that use was authorised or not.
 These include deductions for personal purchases made on a company credit card, personal calls made on a company mobile phone or for the cost of petrol for the private use of a company vehicle.

-If an employer makes unlawful deductions from an employee’s salary in contravention of the Fair Work Act they run the risk of being exposed to underpayment claims and civil penalties.
+If an employer makes unlawful deductions from an employee’s salary in contravention of the Fair Work Act they run the risk of being exposed to underpayment of wages claims and civil penalties.

-What entitlements should be paid out when an employee ends their employment?
+What leave entitlements should be paid out when an employee ends their employment?

 An employer must pay out all entitlements when the employee’s employment ends (see Final Pay for more information).
 The employee worked from June 2017 to November 2019.
 Over the course of his employment, the employee accrued a significant amount of annual leave.
 He used a portion of it over his employment.
 When he took annual leave, the employer failed to pay annual leave loading on his leave pay.
 Upon his resignation, the employer failed to pay the outstanding balance of his annual leave and any applicable loading.